 - A recognized English language test, e.g. TOEFL, IELTS, etc.

 - Signed documentation from an academic institution or English language school

-- A documented interview conducted by the sponsor either in person, by videoconferencing or telephone (if videoconferencing is not a viable option).
+- A documented interview conducted by the faculty lead of the requested research group, either in person, by videoconferencing or telephone (if videoconferencing is not a viable option).

 - The candidate must identify the researcher(s) s/he wishes to work with, while enrolled in the program.

-- If there is a fit in terms of skill set, space and schedules, the researcher will request a Skype interview with the proposed industry researcher.
+- If there is a fit in terms of skill set, space and schedules, the researcher will request a virtual interview with the proposed industry researcher.

-- If the Skype interview is successful, the researcher will request the appointment from the Lab Director on behalf of the visiting industry researcher.
+- If the virtual interview is successful, the researcher will request the appointment from the Lab Director on behalf of the visiting industry researcher.

-- If the Lab Director approves the appointment, a welcome letter and appointment for the visiting industry researcher will follow, along with visa information (if applicable, and Visitor Program information and CSAIL on-boarding materials.
+- If the Lab Director approves the appointment, an offer to join CSAIL as a visiting industry researcher will be sent.
+If the proposed visiting industry researcher accepts, an appointment for the visiting industry researcher will be initiated with CSAIL HR, along with visa information (if applicable).

-- Review and sign the MIT IPIA agreement form.
+- In addition to the Agreement the company must sign, the Visiting Industry Research must review and sign the MIT IPIA agreement form and MIT Non-Disclosure Agreement.
 All visiting researchers involved in research at MIT are required to sign a Visiting Scientist Invention and Proprietary Information Agreement.

 CSAIL Alliances member identifies pool of potential visitors